MilklessCereal/Churn-Intelligence-System/README.md

 ## Abstract

 This project presents a machine learning pipeline for predicting customer churn probability in subscription-based business environments.
 Rather than producing binary churn classifications, the system outputs calibrated churn probabilities, enabling nuanced risk segmentation and data-driven retention strategies.
 The pipeline employs XGBoost with Bayesian hyperparameter optimisation via Optuna, isotonic probability calibration, and SHAP-based explainability to produce interpretable, actionable predictions.
-Using Ollama's `llama3.2` model, churn risks factors are derived from the prediction phase through SHAP is inputted as prompts to generate a reponse.
+Using Ollama's `llama3.2` LLM model, churn risks factors are derived from the prediction phase through SHAP and used as input prompts to generate a reponse.
 The system is designed to be dataset-agnostic, supporting multiple companies and datasets through a schema-driven feature validation architecture.

 ---